Cannabis: Science, History, Uses, and Controversies

 We invite participants to engage in timely conversations about cannabis cultivation, regulation, public health, and its evolving role in Wisconsin and beyond.

-The 2025-2026 series is sponsored by the University Personnel Development Committee (Research and Creative Activities Grant) and presented by the College of Letters and Science.
+The 2025-2026 series is presented by the College of Letters and Science.
 Our thanks to UWSP faculty in the Department of Biology and the Department of Chemistry and Biochemistry for their dedication to the project.
+Lead coordinator is Dr. Brian Barringer, Chair of the Department of Biology.
+His research interests include the ecology of hemp, plant mating ecology and evolution, and adaptation to stressful environments.